 The Capitol Tech Code of Community Standards has been established to ensure that the environment is conducive to student learning and individual growth and development.
 As a community of learners seeking personal and professional growth, of scholars committed to teaching, and of professionals dedicated to service, we embrace certain values and community standards.
 This community is based on respect, personal and community responsibility, trust, fairness, and honesty.
 These five interwoven values are necessary to provide an environment conducive to the teaching-learning process.
-All members of the community (students, faculty and staff) are expected to tailor their behavior to be consistent with these community standards.
+All members of the community standards.
 The Code of Community Standards establishes clear expectations for student behavior and identifies unacceptable behaviors.
 All members of the Capitol Tech community are responsible for being familiar with the following policies.
 Members of the community who participate in unacceptable behaviors will be held accountable through the Conduct Review Process.
 Please take special care to read this information completely and contact the Dean of Students if you are unclear about any of the information contained below.